INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/08 - Streams/08 - Streams.md

 ****
 ## Optional

-Coming from the functional programming world, we use `Optional` when the result of a calculation **might not exist**.
+Coming from the functional programming world, we use `Optional` when the result of a calculation **might not exist**

+> [!info]- Why using `Optional`?
-	*A problem we often see in poorly designed code: functions tends to return random null values in some scenarios, which causes a lot of issues later on in the code (late `NullPointerException` is the main one, a typical issue among beginners).
+> A problem we often see in poorly designed code: functions tends to return random null values in some scenarios, which causes a lot of issues later on in the code (late `NullPointerException` is the main one, a typical issue among beginners).
+>
-	Try to imagine yourself using this code as a library, and noticing that the code returns null values when its not able to compute things.
+> Try to imagine yourself using this code as a library, and noticing that the code returns null values when its not able to compute things.
+>
-	Instead of forcing the user to read each function's javadoc to ensure it will not return null values, we simply indicate that the method returns an `Optional<T>`, so he clearly knows that the expected value might not be present.*
+> Instead of forcing the user to read each function's javadoc to ensure it will not return null values, we simply indicate that the method returns an `Optional<T>`, so he clearly knows that the expected value might not be present.*
+>> [!example]

-**Example:** A `findFirst(List<E>)` method which returns the first element of a list should, in fact, return an `Optional<E>`, as the list might be empty.
+> A `findFirst(List<E>)` method which returns the first element of a list should, in fact, return an `Optional<E>`, as the list might be empty.

 We can create an `Optional<E>` like so:
 - `Optional.empty()`: An optional without any value